glolichen/lios/README.md

    * Linked list based page frame and virtual address allocator
    * Kernel heap allocator (using linked lists and bitmap)

+## Memory Layout

+Sort of based on Linux.
+ * 0xFFFFFFFF80000000-0xFFFFFFFFFFFFFFFF (highest 2GiB) is directly mapped to the first 2GiB of physical memory.
+Paging structures, and also DMA structures sometime in the future, are stored here.
+ * 0xFFFFF00000000000-0xFFFFFFFF80000000 (the rest of higher-half virtual memory) are used for other pieces of kernel memory.
+Page frames come from the rest of physical memory, outside of the first 2GiB.
+User page frames also come from here.
+ * Lower-half virtual memory for user processes.

 ## To Do
  * Support UEFI.
 Move away from VGA text mode.
 Instead draw each pixel manually... how amazing
  * Virtual address allocator can only use 1 4KiB page, which is only 128 linked list nodes.
 So if the memory gets too fragmented the allocator will completely break.